Simple STM images

 1. Task: Running the job and looking at the orbitals

 This time we will not optimize the structure.
-With an ENERGY run, we run with cp2k the job 1h.1.5.inp and 2h.1.5.inp, meaning that there are here 1.5 units of the original molecule in the gas phase.
+With an ENERGY run, we run with cp2k the job 1h.1.5.inp and 2h.1.5.inp.
+Here the number 1.5 represents the number of units of the original molecule in the gas phase.

 The interesting part of the code is in the &PRINT section of &DFT :